-Breath is life, and anyone who has ever had trouble breathing knows how frightening the experience can be.
-Two of the most common breathing ailments are asthma and chronic obstructive pulmonary disease (COPD).
-While the two conditions have similarities, they also have significant differences.
+Two of the most common breathing ailments are chronic obstructive pulmonary disease (COPD) and asthma.
+While the two conditions have similarities, they have important differences.
 Let’s look at how they’re defined and treated.

-COPD is a condition in which the airways of your lungs become inflamed, making it more difficult to breathe.
-According to the American Lung Association (ALA), COPD affects millions of Americans and is the third leading cause of death in the United States.
-While there several causes for COPD, the most common is smoking and people with COPD are at greater risk of developing lung cancer, heart disease and other serious conditions.
-In fact, according to the American Lung Association, COPD is the third leading cause of death in the United States.
+With COPD, airways in the lungs become inflamed, making it more difficult to breathe.
+The American Lung Association (ALA), reports COPD affects more than 12 million Americans.
+In the United States, it’s actually the sixth leading cause of overall death behind heart disease, cancer, COVID-19, accidents and stroke.
+While there are several causes for COPD, the most common is smoking.
+People with COPD have a greater risk of developing lung cancer, heart disease and other serious health conditions.

-If you have any of these symptoms, you should reach out to your doctor immediately.
-The earlier COPD is diagnosed, the better your chances of treating it.
-Depending on your symptoms and health history, there are different approaches to treating the disease.
+If you have any of these symptoms, reach out to your doctor right away.
+The earlier COPD is diagnosed, the more successfully it can be treated.
+Depending on your symptoms and health history, there are different approaches to treatment.
 These include:

-Your provider will explain which treatment is best for you and why.
+Your doctor will explain which is best for you and why.

-More than 26 million Americans are living with asthma, according to ALA.
-While there is no cure for asthma-- the good news is it can be treated, allowing people to live normal, healthy lives.
-Much like COPD, asthma is an inflammation of the airways in your lungs, making it hard to breathe.
+More than 25 million Americans are living with asthma—including 5.5 million children — according to ALA.
+While there is no cure for asthma, it can be successfully treated to allow people to live normal, healthy lives.
+Much like COPD, asthma is caused by inflammation of the lung’s airways that makes it hard to breathe.

-One difference between the two diseases is that asthma is usually diagnosed early in life, while COPD shows up at later, particularly in smokers.
-In addition, asthma often has a genetic factor.
-So, if one of your parents has asthma, you’ll have a greater risk of developing the condition.
+One difference between the two diseases is that asthma is usually diagnosed early in life.
+COPD shows up later, especially in smokers.
+Asthma can also be tied to genetics and family history.
+If one of your parents has asthma, you have a greater risk of developing the condition.

 Your lung health is important.
 If you're experiencing shortness of breath or other related symptoms, talk with your doctor.